Tony returns to his regular life.

 The jig is up for Vito, and he knows it…He knows the price of being queer and in the mob.
 The parallel between Vito’s situation as a closet gay man in the mob and the question of gays in the military is relevant here.
 Before his outing, Vito existed under a self-imposed “Don’t Ask, Don’t Tell” policy.

 “Don’t Ask, Don’t Tell” was an official policy used by the U.S. Military as part of their prohibition against gay service members.
 (Gays could serve openly in the armed forces only after “Don’t Ask, Don’t Tell” was finally repealed in 2011.)
 The Mafia has something of the rigid mentality and the hierarchal structure of a military organization, and many mobsters even think of themselves as “soldiers.”
-As would have been the case for any gay U.S. military service member (at the time), the only way Vito could remain in his organization would have been to make sure that his secret never got out.
+As would have been the case for any gay U.S. military service member at the time, the only way Vito could remain in his organization would have been to make sure that his secret never got out.